QWHA: Quantization-Aware Walsh-Hadamard Adaptation for Parameter-Efficient Fine-Tuning on Large Language Models: Experimental Details and Ablative Study

 \subsection{Fine-tuning Hyperparameters}

 We follow the hyperparameter settings adapted from \cite{gao2024fourierft} and \cite{deng2025cloq}.
 Training is performed using the AdamW optimizer~\citep{loshchilov2017adamw}.
 Table~\ref{table:hyperparameter} reports the key settings, including minibatch size, weight decay, dropout ratio, learning rate scheduler, maximum sequence length, number of training epochs, warmup ratio, and the adapter scaling factor $\alpha$, which can be applied to adapters in Equation~\ref{eqn:lora} through Equation~\ref{eqn:wht_adapter}.
-The scaling factors for low-rank and FT-based adapters are defined so that the $\ell_2$ norm of the gradients applied to their respective parameters is aligned.
-The learning rates for each combination of model, task, method, and bit-width are summarized in Table~\ref{table:best-lr}.
-We note that 128 sequences of length 2048, randomly sampled from the WikiText-2~\citep{wiki2016merity} dataset, are used as a calibration set for quantization and adapter initialization, as these processes are robust to the choice of dataset~\citep{frantar2023gptq, zhang2024magrweightmagnitudereduction, deng2025cloq}.